Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 ## Hi there 👋
 # I'm Santhosh Kumar

 Learned how to do whatsapp automation using n8n.
+Which is an Open source automation platform

 ## 🚀 About Me
 - 💻 Full-stack Developer (React + FastAPI + MySQL)